Are you a researcher at Karolinska Institutet and/or Region Stockholm and would like to verify your articles?

 New records are obtained from Clarivate Analytics each week and the bibliometric database is judged to be, in principle, just as up to date as their own database.
 Via an internal website, Bibliometric Verification Toolkit, Karolinska Institutet's own researchers can go in and verify their own publication in the bibliometric database, increasing the quality of the analyses performed.

-To search in the bibliometric database for articles written at KI/SLL, there is a public interface available: KI Publications.
+To search in the bibliometric database for articles written at Karolinska Institutet/Region Stockholm, there is a public interface available: KI Publications.

 Publication behaviour with respect to analytical results

-The primary aim of KI/SLL's bibliometric database is to provide KI/SLL's managers, wards/clinics and employees with high-quality bibliometric analyses and reports (on, for example, publication patterns, joint publication partners and/or analyses divided up by subject area).
+The primary aim of the Karolinska Institutet/Region Stockholm bibliometric database is to provide managers, wards/clinics and employees with high-quality bibliometric analyses and reports (on, for example, publication patterns, joint publication partners and/or analyses divided up by subject area).

-The results provide an overview of the research conducted by KI/SLL's researchers and is a tool that makes it possible to compare academic results internally and with work taking place in other countries.
+The results provide an overview of the research conducted by researchers at Karolinska Institutet/Region Stockholm and is a tool that makes it possible to compare academic results internally and with work taking place in other countries.
 Analytical results can also be used to monitor and plan activities, and sometimes to assess and reward academic quality.

 Read more about KI's recommendations under Strategic publishing.

-Within KI/SLL there are specific recommendations for the use of bibliometric indicators on an individual level.
+Within Karolinska Institutet/Region Stockholm there are specific recommendations for the use of bibliometric indicators on an individual level.
 Bibliometric methods are less appropriate for assessing individual people or small groups.
 It is rare for these to achieve a publication volume that is sufficiently large for the results to be reliable and stable.

 However, with good awareness of the limitations there are at the individual level, certain bibliometric measurements can be used as a complement to a visual inspection of one person's publication history.